ANCIR/InvestigativeCenters.org/_posts/2014-08-05-ancir-editors.md

 ANCIR is looking for two investigative editors ,French and English, to be part of our Investigative/iLab team.

-Applications for Part-Time Research Positions with ANCIR's Investigative Dashboard Africa Team <a href="https://docs.google.com/forms/d/17poWszRUcBkG3yzCWiLfvtSfVrkym45z8_Ypi2R-JlU/viewform?usp=send_form">can be done here</a>.
+Applications for these positions <a href="https://docs.google.com/forms/d/17poWszRUcBkG3yzCWiLfvtSfVrkym45z8_Ypi2R-JlU/viewform?usp=send_form">can be done here</a>.

 For more information, please contact [ksharife@gmail.com](mailto:ksharife@gmail.com)